From Dr. Eugene Papantoniou, Pharm.D.

 LDN can sometimes cause random or odd side effects.
 The best way to find out if LDN is causing a certain side effect you may be experiencing is to stop taking your dose for a few days, and see if the side effect goes away.
 Then, start taking your normal dose again and see if the side effect returns.
 If this occurs, it’s fair to say that the low dose naltrexone could be causing the side effect you are experiencing.

-Why haven’t I heard about LDN before?
+Why haven’t I heard about Low Dose Naltrexone (LDN) before?

 Because low dose naltrexone has never been mass produced by a pharmaceutical manufacturer, it has never been promoted, marketed or heavily advertised to doctors or patients.
 Generally, many doctors we speak with have never heard of LDN before, through no fault of their own.
 It is not taught to them in medical schools, and so many are unaware of it’s use.
 Because it has only ever been FDA approved in a high dose form (50mg), most physicians are only aware of the use of naltrexone for alcoholism.